Is it possible to remove the "Buffer" stamp from posts published to social networks?

-Some posts shared through Buffer will display a source stamp that mentions that you used Buffer to share the post.
+Some posts shared through Buffer will display a source stamp or hashtag that mentions that you used Buffer to share the post.
 This source stamp is something that is added by the social network and some customers have asked if it's possible to remove the mention of Buffer.
 Sadly, this is not possible as it's something that these social networks require of all third party apps.
 This article outlines where you will see these stamps.

 Posts published to Facebook groups will display a "Buffer" link, which is visible to everyone.

-Posts published to LinkedIn pages will display a "Posted by *name*" link, where *name* would be the person who authorized the connection with Buffer.
-So, if Angela Smith connected the LinkedIn page to the Publish account, all posts would display "Posted by Angela Smith".
-However, this is only visible to page Admins.
+Posts published to LinkedIn Pages will display a "Posted by *name*" link, where *name* would be the person who authorized the connection with Buffer.
+So, if Angela Smith connected the LinkedIn Page to the Publish account, all posts would display "Posted by Angela Smith".
+However, this is only visible to Page Admins.
 Your followers will not see this link.

 TikTok business accounts

 Videos shared to TikTok will have a #Buffer hashtag that will be pre-filled into the caption.
 This hashtag can be removed while editing the caption.